jacobkap/crimebythenumbers/docs/geocoding.md

 #> 6        NA       NA
 ```

-Since we are geocoding a lot of addresses, this may take some time.
+Since we are geocoding a few dozen of addresses, this may take some time.

 ```r